rcalixte/wayland-book/src/wayland-display.md

 you're writing your own libwayland replacement.

-Instead, this chapter will focus on a number of functions that libwayland associated with the `wl_display` object, for establishing and maintaining your Wayland connection.
+Instead, this chapter will focus on a number of functions that libwayland associates with the `wl_display` object, for establishing and maintaining your Wayland connection.
 These are used to manipulate libwayland's internal state, rather than being directly related to wire protocol requests and events.